valtimo-platform/valtimo-documentation/release-notes/major11/11.2.0/valtimo-backend-libraries.md

   Valtimo now uses a Spring managed ObjectMapper to map from JSON to classes and vice versa.

+* **Verzoak data mapping to a process variable**

+  `VerzoekPlugins` now provides the ability to map the verzoek data directly to a process variable by adding a `pv` prefix to the chosen `target` on a specified copy strategy.

 ## Bugfixes

 The following bugs were fixed: